 6.47 Payee Australian business number – the ABN of the payee receiving the payment.
 This must be a valid ABN.
 The ABN should be the one that appears on the payee’s invoice.

-Refer to section 8 Algorithms for information on ABN validation.
+Refer to section 8 Algorithms for information on ABN validation and ABN lookup.
 If no ABN has been provided this field must be zero filled.